 - It'll maintain Eco Temperature even if someone comes home.

-- It won't switch back to your normal temperature schedule until you manually switch it to a heating or cooling mode.
+- It doesn't switch back to your regular temperature schedule until you manually switch it to a heating or cooling mode.

-- If you have more than one thermostat in your home, you'll have to switch each of them to Eco Temperature individually.
+- If you have more than one thermostat at home, you have to switch each one to Eco Temperature.

-- If you manually set your thermostat to Eco Temperature, your home won't switch between Home or Away modes.
-So, other products in your home won't be affected.
-For example, your cameras won't switch on or off.
+- If you manually set your thermostat to Eco Temperature, your home doesn't switch between Home or Away modes.
+This means that other products in your home won't be affected.
+For example, your cameras don't turn on or off.

-- If you have manually set your Nest home to Away mode, all your thermostats will switch to Eco Temperature automatically.
-They'll switch back to heating or cooling when someone comes home or if they sense motion.
+- If you manually set your Nest home to Away mode, all your thermostats automatically switch to Eco Temperature.
+They can switch back to heating or cooling when someone comes home or if they sense motion.

 - Your home's Away mode is always automatic.
-Even if you manually set your home to Away, it'll switch back to Home mode if your thermostat sees activity or a phone that's set to help with presence sensing enters the house.
+Even if you manually set your home to Away, it switches back to Home mode if your thermostat detects movement or a phone that's set to help with presence sensing enters the house.

-If your Nest Learning Thermostat (3rd gen or earlier) or Nest Thermostat E controls heating, you'll see 'Heat to'.
-If it controls cooling, you'll see a 'Cool to' setting.
-If you have a Nest Learning Thermostat (4th gen) or Nest Thermostat, its heating settings will be orange in the Home app and its cooling settings will be blue.
+If your Nest Learning Thermostat (3rd gen or earlier) or Nest Thermostat E controls heating, 'Heat to' should appear.
+If it controls cooling, a 'Cool to' setting should appear.
+If you have a Nest Learning Thermostat (4th gen) or Nest Thermostat, its settings in the Home app are orange for heating and blue for cooling.

-- Heat to: Your thermostat will turn on heating if the temperature in your home drops below this temperature.
-A lower setting will let your home get cooler, but can save more energy.
-You can also choose Off.
-If you do, your thermostat won't turn on heating while set to Eco unless your home reaches the safety temperature.
+- Heat to: Your thermostat turns on heating if the temperature in your home drops below this temperature.
+A lower setting can save more energy, but might result in a cooler home.

 In the Google Home app